htrgouvea/research/index.md

 ## About Me

 Hi!
-My names is Heitor Gouvêa and I am a Developer Advocate and Anonymity & Privacy Researcher, also study about Business Analysis...
+My name is Heitor Gouvêa and I am Developer Relations and a Independent Researcher, also study about Business Analysis...
 Currently live in Campinas, a quiet city in Brazil.
 I have more than 3 years experience of programming and studies on information security.